 DJ YOSHITAKA — Yoshitaka Nishimura

-Also known as:
+- Also known as: Lucky Vacuum, 朱雀 (Suzaku)

-Despite his heavy involvement with the BEMAMI lineup, Yoshitaka has not produced any albums, with the possible exception of ZEUS (as part of his involvement with VENUS).
+Despite his heavy involvement with the BEMANI lineup, Yoshitaka has not produced any albums, with the half-exception of ZEUS (as part of his involvement with VENUS).

 - Arc Number: Yoshitaka seems rather fond of making songs with a tempo of 185 BPM.